Chimmuanya/fintech-churn-intelligence/reports/slide_deck/Project_process_report.md

 To explore these questions in a controlled, realistic environment, a complete churn intelligence pipeline was developed using publicly available data and synthetic product usage events.
 This article documents the entire process end-to-end — from raw data to cohorts, features, models, explainability, and business impact.

-Everything shown here was implemented using only open-source tools and a Fedora Linux workstation.
+Everything shown here was implemented using only free or open-source tools and a Fedora Linux laptop.

 ---